naubiomech/PythonApplication/README.md

 # OpenPythonAPI
 ## Overview

+PAYTON: Recommend a tool to run the code [Visual Studio?], Include Images of Each Step?, Create a diagram that shows the flow of the code so that a novice can follow.

 Open source API (application programming interface) writen in Python for controlling the NAU Biomechatronics Lab's OpenExo system.

 This project uses the MIT License.